vitr-archive/ng_chained_selects/README.md

 - initial tree returns an object with options array on each level (1, 2, 3, etc.)
 - options list returns an array of options which are the children(leaves) of the parent option

+initId - initial value of the select box chain, it also determines how many select boxes in the chain.
+Also picked value is bound to the variable provided as initId.

 TODO: bower package (javascript)
 TODO: add interfaces for the tree and options services(php)